-Vitamins, Nutrients, and Dietary Supplements.
+Vitamins, Nutrients, and Dietary Supplements

 Several RCTs did not find a role of vitamin supplementation in preventing cognitive decline.
-However, these trials used varying doses of the nutrients, did not uniformly measure and monitor patients' cognitive function and baseline nutritional status, had short and variable follow-up, and mostly measured cognitive decline as a secondary or tertiary outcome.
-Thus these trials may have been underpowered.

-In a randomized trial complicated by poor adherence to therapy, gingko biloba co-administered with vitamin E did not improve or maintain cognitive function in elderly persons.
-A randomized trial of omega-3 fatty acids with only 26 weeks of follow-up found no effect on cognitive functioning.
-Other trials in progress may revise this evidence, but currently no interventional trials convincingly demonstrate that dietary supplements improve or maintain cognitive functioning.
+However, these trials used varying doses of the nutrients, did not uniformly measure and monitor patients' cognitive function and baseline nutritional status, had short and variable followup, and mostly measured cognitive decline as a secondary or tertiary outcome.
+Thus, these trials may have been underpowered.
+In a randomized trial complicated by poor adherence to therapy, G. biloba coadministered with vitamin E did not improve or maintain cognitive function in elderly persons.
+A randomized trial of ω -3 fatty acids with only 26 weeks of follow-up found no effect on cognitive functioning.
+Another 4 trials in progress may revise this evidence, but currently no interventional trials convincingly demonstrate that dietary supplements improve or maintain cognitive functioning.